-A perfect espresso should have a balance of richness, acidity, and sweetness.
-These should support one another so you have a balanced flavor profile.
+A perfect espresso should balance richness, acidity, and sweetness.
+These should support one another for a balanced flavor profile.

-I make a note of each change I made and its result, so I don’t end up repeating something that doesn’t work and wasting coffee beans.
+I note each change I made and its result, so I don’t end up repeating something that doesn’t work and wasting coffee beans.

 Also, you’ll occasionally be able to see when the espresso isn’t right.
-For example, spots or streaks in the crema are a sign of over-extraction.
+For example, spots or streaks in the crema signify over-extraction.
 But, for the most part, you’ll need to use your sense of taste to notice when things are right or not.

 You can increase extraction with a higher water temperature and vice versa.
 Most espresso machines have temperature settings, which gives you one more thing to tweak.
 However, if your budget espresso machine doesn’t have temperature control, try flushing the brew group a few times to heat it up.